Mann-Conomy/tf-exchange/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what happens.

 ## Minimal reproducible example
-Calling `total()` on an array of `Currencies` returns "Error calculating the sum of the currencies array...".
+Calling `sum()` on an array of `Currencies` returns "Error calculating the sum of the currencies array...".

 ```js
 import { Calculator, Currency } from "@mann-conomy/tf-exchange";